mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Oh, pardon my manners," she said facetiously, "Perhaps you'd like to be thrown off the bridge first."

-  "Perhaps you'd like this spear down your throat."
+  "Perhaps you'd like this spear down your throat, ya cheeky cunt."

   Melna glanced to the side and whispered, "Pomri, what's this about?"